How do I get to Vancouver Island?

 Think about packing ear plugs regardless and eye masks as there are no blackout blinds if this matters to you.

 It’s important for participants to be clear headed and aware through the coaching sessions and as they process and integrate the learning received.
 Therefore the use of recreational substances such as alcohol or marijuana is not permitted.

-For those who use marijuana for medicinal reasons, at previous retreats, this has been acceptable as long as it respects the other participants’ experience and is used outside of our sessions (like at the end of the day as we are winding down).
+For those who use CBD or marijuana for medicinal reasons, at previous retreats, this has been acceptable as long as it respects the other participants’ experience and is used outside of our sessions (like at the end of the day as we are winding down).
 Please let me know if this applies so we can respect your needs as well as the group being aware of yours.

 The most important thing to me is for you to feel supported and nourished with the best possible food available.